 Immediately after surgery, the surgeon will check your eyes under a slit lamp to confirm that the surgery went well.
 The staff will then give you a final rundown on what you should do next and will clear you to leave.
 It’s recommended to keep your eyes closed during your ride home.

 LASIK patients usually are able to return to most of their normal activities 24-48 hours after surgery.
 You should start to notice the difference in your vision in the first week following your procedure.
-To help ensure your vision’s healing process continues, keep up with your eye drop regiment and any instructions from your doctor, along with plenty of rest.
+To help ensure your vision’s healing process continues, keep up with your eye drop regimen and any instructions from your doctor, along with plenty of rest.